Source: Cowboys' Jones, Garrett set 2nd meeting

 Garrett's future, however, remains the Cowboys' most pressing issue.

-His contract expires on Jan.
-14, but after Sunday's 47-16 season-ending win against Washington, Jones said he did not have a timetable for a decision and did not seem to care that other teams, particularly in his division, would have a chance to start the hiring process before the Cowboys if he opted to move on from Garrett.
+His contract expires Jan.
+14, but after Sunday's 47-16 season-ending win over Washington, Jerry Jones said he did not have a timetable for a decision and did not seem to care that other teams, particularly in his division, would have a chance to start the hiring process before the Cowboys if he opted to move on from Garrett.

+The Cowboys have not had a full-blown coaching search since 2007, after Bill Parcells retired.
+Jones interviewed a number of candidates back then, including Garrett, before settling on Wade Phillips.

 A large portion of Cowboys assistant coaches have expiring contracts as well and can begin seeking jobs.
-Passing game coordinator Kris Richard is set to become a coaching free agent of sorts and ESPN's Josina Anderson reported he would interview for the Giants head-coaching vacancy Thursday.
+Passing game coordinator Kris Richard is set to become a coaching free agent of sorts, and ESPN's Josina Anderson reported that he would interview for the Giants' head-coaching vacancy Thursday.
 Defensive coordinator Rod Marinelli, special-teams coordinator Keith O'Quinn, tight ends coach Doug Nussmeier, running backs coach Gary Brown, safeties coach Greg Jackson and linebackers coach Ben Bloom are among the assistants without contracts for 2020.

-Garrett is 85-67 as Cowboys coach but won only two playoff games since 2011.
-While he has had only one season with a losing record (4-12 in 2015), the 8-8 finish in 2019 was the fourth of his career.
+Garrett is 85-67 as Cowboys coach but has won only two playoff games since 2011.
+While he has had only one losing season (4-12 in 2015), the 8-8 finish in 2019 was the fourth of his career.
 He entered the season knowing he had to win but could not get the Cowboys into the playoffs.

 After the Washington game, Garrett said he wanted to be the Cowboys' coach but had "no idea" if he would be given that chance.